What is USearch?

 - I want to search for a book or journal by title or author.

 - I want to find reserves for my courses.

 - I know the call number of the item I am looking for.

 What is the A to Z list?

-The A to Z List is library jargon for a list of all of the databases and other electronic resources the library licenses for your use.
-This is a separate search to help you find a database, then you can start your search for your topic from that database's interface.
+The A to Z List is a list of all of the databases and other electronic resources the library licenses for your use.
+This is the first step to help you find the right database, then you can start your research by searching for your topic from that database's interface.